-About 80 per cent of adults are infected with the virus.
+About 80 per cent of adults are infected with HSV-1.
 Most people are infected when they are young and the infection lasts for life.
-However the virus can remain dormant (inactive) in some people, meaning that cold sores may never appear.
+However, the virus can remain dormant (inactive) in many people, meaning that cold sores may never appear.

 - tiredness and fatigue